gnadnivek/gnadnivek.github.io/README.md

 talking to their phone or microphone everywhere you look.

-I have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content”[1] and have found and read [2] which provides insight into similar efforts.
+I have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content”[1] and have found and read [@6894583] which provides insight into similar efforts.

+The first article contains information related to text-to-speech output in technology. [@5174430]

+The second article’s information is about discriminating between vocal sounds and environment sounds. [@7079726]

+The third article relates to the behaviour of speech with service robots.
+[@5565459]

 In the Computer Engineering Technology program we have learned about the following topics from the respective relevant courses: